EveryoneDestroysTheWorld/design/inventory/abilities/draconic-knight.md

 <table>

 ## Passive abilities
 * Increases defense by TBD.
-Enemies will take damage if they touch you.
 * Increases HP by TBD.
+* Enemies will take damage if they touch the player.
 * Wall climbing enabled as long as the player has both hands.

 ## Actions